platformsh/platformsh-docs/docs/src/languages/php/ini.md

 ## Disabling functions

 A common recommendation for securing a PHP installation is to disable certain built-in functions that are frequently used in remote attacks.
-By default, Platform.sh does not disable any functions as they all do have some legitimate use in various applications.
-However, you may wish to disable them yourself if you know they are not needed.
-For example, to disable `pcntl_exec` and `pcntl_fork` (which are not usable in a web request anyway):
+By default, Platform.sh doesn't disable any functions as they all do have some legitimate use in various applications.
+You may wish to disable them yourself if you know they aren't needed.
+For example, to disable `pcntl_exec` and `pcntl_fork` (which aren't usable in a web request anyway):

 ```yaml
 variables: